 Coronavirus (COVID-19) Report

-During this 30 day period there will be a number of events impacted, both public and private.
+We realize that this unprecedented situation has led to a high degree of uncertainty about events both public and private at the museum.
 If you have questions about your event, or one you were planning to attend, please contact Mitch Welch at firstname.lastname@example.org.

 The Military Aviation Museum